 The campaign revolves around Dunkin’ Donuts coffee keeping busy Americans fueled while they are on the go.

-This slogan connect emotionally with the hard-working cross-section of Americans who keep this country running every day; from the construction worker, to the lawyer and so forth.
+This slogan connects emotionally with the hard-working cross-section of Americans who keep this country running every day—From the construction workers to the lawyers and so forth.

-The slogan appears on all products form coffee cups to napkins.
+The slogan appears on all products from coffee cups to napkins.

-Referring to Dunkin Donuts as just “Dunkin” is manifested in 2018 rebrand in which “Dunkin'” drops the “Donut” part of it’s name.
+Referring to Dunkin Donuts as just “Dunkin” is manifested in the 2018 rebrand in which “Dunkin'” drops the “Donut” part of its name.

 Dunkin’ Donuts has been on a first-name basis with its fans long before the introduction of its iconic tagline, “America Runs on Dunkin”.

-Read more about this campaign of official Dunkin’ website.
+Read more about this campaign on the official Dunkin' website

 In 2003, Justin Timberlake helped launch the new McDonald’s marketing campaign tied around the slogan “I’m Lovin’ It”.